alexlobera/leanjs_OLD_NX/src/pages/blog/must-know-javascript-for-react-developers.md

 ![example of using spread operator to avoid mutations with objects in ES6](https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fes6%2Fimage_9.png?alt=media)

 By using spread on line 8 we avoid mutating.
 Why is this useful?
-In a nutshell state mutations make it incredibly hard to keep track of values at a given time, we recommend reading what the react docs say on [the power of not mutating data](https://reactjs.org/docs/optimizing-performance.html#the-power-of-not-mutating-data).
+In a nutshell state mutations make it incredibly hard to keep track of values at a given time, we recommend reading what the React docs say on [the power of not mutating data](https://reactjs.org/docs/optimizing-performance.html#the-power-of-not-mutating-data).

 ### The rest operator